cuthbertLab/music21/buildDoc/rst/moduleStream.rst

         .. method:: transpose(value, inPlace=False)

-        Transpose all Notes and Chords in the Stream by the user-provided value.
+        Transpose all Pitches, Notes, and Chords in the Stream by the user-provided value.
 If the value is an integer, the transposition is treated in half steps.
-If the value is a string, any Interval string specification can be provided.
+If the value is a string, any Interval string specification can be provided. returns a new Stream by default, but if the optional "inPlace" key is set to True then it modifies pitches in place.

         >>> aInterval = interval.Interval('d5')
         >>> from music21 import corpus